jendatx/Grok-Git/README.md

 * purists may scream, so best not used in collaboration with others
 * just on solo projects or branches before exposing them to wider world)

-## Clone a Repo
+## Clone a Remote Repo
 git clone <something somewhere>
 * create a local copy/clone from an accessible repository
 * typically you copy URL from GitHub

-## Set up Remote (typically for collaborating)
+* makes a directory on your machine
+* that directory doesn't need git init command, as already has .git subdirectory

 git remote -v
 * says if there's a remote repo already tied to this dir
+* (there should be, since you cloned)

 git remote add origin <URL>
-* connects local dir to remote dir
+* connects local dir to remote dir if you didn't clone as above
+* (above cloning process should have automatically set up the origin for you)
 * 'origin' is convention, different usage from 'upstream' - see below

 git fetch origin master